 Under 3 AAC 108.200 – 240, the Alaska Energy Authority’s (AEA) Circuit Rider program provides eligible utilities with technical assistance to improve the efficiency, safety, and reliability of their energy infrastructure and helps reduce the risk and severity of emergency conditions.

 AEA staff instruct the rural utility operators and managers in the proper operations and maintenance of their generation and distribution infrastructure.
 Generation includes conventional diesel and alternative sources like hydro and wind.
-Technical staff can help with diagnosing and troubleshooting through real time remote monitoring, or provide onsite training, technical consultation, assistance and minor repairs.
+Technical staff can help with diagnosing and troubleshooting through real-time remote monitoring or provide onsite training, technical consultation, assistance, and minor repairs.
 The program does not replace the utility’s necessary operations and maintenance budget or provide funding for major repairs or reconstruction of utility systems.

 This program is available for rural Alaska communities with a population between 20 and 2,000.
 The utility’s ability to pay for assistance from other sources is considered.
-The utilities are encouraged to have power plant operators who have: knowledge of the local power system; are able to communicate effectively; are available during onsite visits; and the ability to maintain written performance logs.
+The utilities are encouraged to have power plant operators who have: knowledge of the local power system; are able to communicate effectively; are available during onsite visits; and have the ability to maintain written performance logs.